 Sushant Verma (M.Arch.
 Em.Tech. – AA London, B.Arch.
 SSAA New Delhi, MCoA India) is an architect & computational designer, currently leading research organization rat[LAB] – Research in Architecture & Technology.
 Former architect at Zaha Hadid Architects, London & a Sr. Editor at Arch2O, he has held teaching positions at a number of universities internationally & is involved in education for computation & parametric design.
 He is the founder of rat[LAB] EDUCATION, which is an independent initiative to spread the idea of computation in design profession & education in India.
 Recipient of MAK Schindler Award from Vienna / Los Angeles and a finalist for AIA Emerging Leaders Fellowship from Chicago, his work is widely published and exhibited in London, Los Angeles, New York, Tokyo, San Francisco, Taipei & New Delhi, among other places.
 In 2015, he was acknowledged for his works among 5 architects in New Delhi for ’20 under 35’ Exhibition at Alliance Francaise de Delhi.

-Travis Chen is an enthusiastic maker who has strong interests in both hand and digital crafting since age of 12.
-His hobbit led him developing a wide range of tools and machines such as 3D printer and desktop CNC to enhance the ability of making.
+Travis Chen is an enthusiastic maker who has strong interests in both hand and digital crafts.
+His hobbit led him to develop a wide range of tools and machines such as 3D printer and desktop CNC to enhance the ability of making.
 His works have been showcased in the events such as Maker Faire, Taipei.
 His experience working in prototyping lab such as Futureward, the largest fabrication lab in Taiwan, has consolidated his vision on a wider application of fabrication process.
-He has worked as a led technical consultant at Richbot3D.
+He has worked as a lead technical consultant at Richbot3D.
 Travis is also a regular speaker and participant in most maker events in Taiwan.
-The topics he talked ranging from how 3D printing technology is changing the mode of production to future education.
-He is holding an economic degree from Chinese Culture University.
-Travis has led the Additive Manufacturing Machine Principle Workshop during the Extra Fabrica Taipei Workshop in 2015.
-He is also the workshop coordinator and manager in Taiwan.
+The topics he talked ranges from how 3D printing technology is changing the mode of production to future education.
+He is holding an economic degree from Chinese Culture University, Taiwan.
+Travis has led the Additive Manufacturing Machine Principle Workshop during the Extra Fabrica Taipei Workshop in 2015 and was an assistant tutor at Discrete Expression workshop at National United University in 2017.
+He is currently the DEZACT workshop coordinator and manager in Taiwan.